open-telemetry/opentelemetry.io/content/en/docs/collector/internal-telemetry.md

   https://github.com/open-telemetry/opentelemetry-configuration/blob/main/examples/kitchen-sink.yaml

 You can also configure the Collector to send its own traces using the OTLP exporter.
-Send the traces to an OTLP server running on the same Collector, so it goes through configured pipelines.
+Send the traces to an OTLP receiver running on the same Collector, so it goes through configured pipelines.
 For example:

 ```yaml